 We are committed to helping you develop the skills and attributes you need to progress successfully in your chosen career.

 The School of Design and Creative Arts boasts strong industry links and, as part of our Ergonomics and Human Factors degree, you will be encouraged to undertake your main project in industry.
-This experience provides you with realistic experiences and an opportunity to apply your learning in a professional context.
-Module content has a strong practitioner bias, where learning provides essential vocational training for your future career.
+This experience provides realistic experience and an opportunity to apply your learning in a professional context.
+The programme gives you a foundational understanding of ergonomics and human factors with an industry focus, developing fundamental skills and knowledge for human-centred design with a clear link to application.
+Module content has a strong practitioner bias, providing essential vocational training for your future career.

 Successful completion of this master's programme will enable you to become a professional ergonomics or human factors practitioner.
 The broad nature of the programme also opens up career opportunities in other scientific and research careers too.